callahad/id-specs/browserid/index.md

 Identity Certificates are based on an early [JSON Web Token (JWT)](http://self-issued.info/docs/draft-jones-json-web-token-04.html) draft.

-Identity Certificates are signed objects with three components:
+Identity Certificates are signed "JWT-like" objects with three components:

 1. A JSON header
 2. A JSON payload
 3. A digital signature

-Identity Certificates are signed and serialized as follows:

-1. The header and payload are independently serialized to strings, base64url-encoded (which uses `-` and `_` instead of `+` and `/`), and stripped of any trailing padding characters (`=`).
-2. The two serialized-and-encoded parts are concatenated together with a single `.` to create a `header.payload` string.
-3. The `header.payload` string is passed as an array of bytes into the digital signature algorithm defined in the header itself.
-4. The byte array returned by the signature algorithm is base64url-encoded and stripped of any trailing padding.
-5. The encoded signature is appended to the `header.payload` string with another `.`, creating the final `header.payload.signature` string.

-See Appendix B for an algorithm to re-add padding when parsing the base64url-encoded strings.
+An Identity Certificate should be signed by a either user's Identity Provider or the Fallback Identity Provider.

 #### The Header

-> TODO: Come up with a better way to refer to the "256" part of "RS256" and review this section.

-An Identity Certificate's header is a JSON object with a single property, `"alg"`, which describes the key type and size used to sign the message.
+An Identity Certificate's header is a JSON object with a single property, `"alg"`, which describes the algorithm and security level used in the message signature.
 A typical header looks like:

     {"alg": "RS256"}

-See Appendix A for supported algorithms and key sizes(?).
+See Appendix A for supported algorithms and security levels.

 #### The Payload